 Alabama family law matters can encompass a variety of issues that can have a serious impact on individual’s lives.
 Some of the main issues that present themselves in Alabama’s family law courts are divorce, child custody, child support, alimony, the division of property, and father’s rights.
 Alabama has a confusing set of laws and regulations that govern these types of cases so it is essential that anyone involved in a family law case gain an understanding of the laws of Alabama.
 Our primer here will help to educate Alabama residents so that he or she can apply the facts of their specific case to the laws that apply.
 Learning the law is step one.
-Step two is deciding if you need additional Alabama family law help and advice, and we can help there as well by connecting you – at no charge – to a local family law professional who can help even more.
+Step two is deciding if you need additional Alabama family law help and advice, and we can help there as well by connecting you – for a free evaluation – to a local family law professional who can help even more.

 Alabama divorce statute (law), found at Title 30, Chapter 2 of the Code of Alabama, provides the basis for a divorce.
 Alabama allows spouses to file for divorce based on either “fault” or “no-fault” divorce grounds.
 A fault grounds divorce is governed by Section 30-2-1 of the Code of Alabama and includes the following reasons (also known as “grounds”):